visualbis/VV-Docs/docs/installation-guide/install-bihub-windows/server/config/config-tab.md

 Editing the configuration properties affects the BI Hub server and requires a restart of BI Hub Server instances.

 :::note
-Kindly click the **Continue** button upon changing the instances configuration properties after each section.
+Click the **Continue** button upon changing the instances configuration properties after each section.
 :::

-This tab contains the following sections which are as follows.
+The *Config* tab allows the configuration of the following:
 - [General Section](#general-section): Configuration fields general to the BI Hub server.
 - [Database Section](#database-section): Configuration fields of the main database connection to the server.
 - [Audit Database Section](#audit-database-section): Configuration fields of the audit database connection to the server.